Phil Plantier: Coaching career

 In 2007, Plantier was named the manager of the Macon Music of the South Coast League, an independent baseball league that only lasted for that year.

 In 2008, Plantier was the hitting coach for the Double-A West Tenn Diamond Jaxx in the Seattle Mariners organization.
 On January 13, 2009, he was named the manager of the Diamond Jaxx.

 In 2010, Plantier was the Minor League Hitting Coordinator for the Seattle Mariners.
 In 2011, Plantier was named hitting coach, then assigned manager during mid-season for the Lake Elsinore Storm, a Single-A affiliate of the San Diego Padres.

-Plantier was named hitting coach of the San Diego Padres on October 31, 2011.
+Plantier was named hitting coach of the Padres on October 31, 2011.
 He held that position for three seasons; in December 2014, he was replaced by Mark Kotsay.

 In 2018, Plantier became the hitting coach of the Scranton/Wilkes-Barre RailRiders, where he spent two seasons.

 In August 2019, Plantier was a coach for the United States national baseball team at the 2019 WBSC Premier12 tournament.
 The team finished in fourth place, missing an opportunity to qualify for the 2020 Olympics via that event.

-As of 2021, Plantier is hitting coach for the Jacksonville Jumbo Shrimp, the Marlins' Triple-A affiliate.
+In 2021, Plantier was hired as hitting coach for the Jacksonville Jumbo Shrimp, the Miami Marlins' Triple-A affiliate where he spent two seasons.

+On November 7, 2022, Plantier was hired as the assistant hitting coach for the Los Angeles Angels.